-Whether you're an artist looking for a new way to display your work or simply wanting to add a touch of personality to your home décor, stretch canvas frames are the perfect solution.
+Whether you're an artist looking for a new way to display your work or simply wanting to add a touch of personality to your home décor, stretch art canvas frames are the perfect solution.
 They're easy to make and can be adapted to any size or shape.
 In this tutorial, I'll show you how to create your frame using simple supplies that you can find at any art store.
 Let's get started!

 What is a Stretch Canvas?

-A stretch canvas is a type of frame that is used to display paintings, photographs, or other types of artwork.
+A stretched canvas is a type of frame that is used to display paintings, photographs, or other types of artwork.
 It consists of a wooden frame that is covered with a piece of fabric (usually linen or cotton), onto which the painting is stretched and secured.
 Stretch frames are popular because they're relatively inexpensive and easy to make.
 Plus, they provide a clean, simple look that can be customized to match any décor.

 Tools and Materials Needed: